rsantiago76/ai-cost-optimization-engine-pro-apigw/README.md

 # 🎯 Why This Project Stands Out

-This A production-style cloud cost optimization platform built on AWS that ingests billing data, forecasts spend using time-series machine learning, detects anomalies and waste, simulates Savings Plan / Reserved Instance savings, and exposes results via a secure API Gateway endpoint to a React + TypeScript dashboard.
+This is a production-style cloud cost optimization platform built on AWS that ingests billing data, forecasts spend using time-series machine learning, detects anomalies and waste, simulates Savings Plan / Reserved Instance savings, and exposes results via a secure API Gateway endpoint to a React + TypeScript dashboard.

 This project demonstrates rare crossover expertise across: